Airbus signs tentative deal to open new plant in China

-BERLIN Airbus took a step on Friday toward opening a second plant in China by signing a letter of intent with Chinese authorities to set up a cabin completion center for its wide-body A330 jets.
+BERLIN Airbus took a step on Friday towards opening a second plant in China by signing a letter of intent with Chinese authorities to set up a cabin completion centre for its wide-body A330 jets.

-The tentative agreement, signed in Berlin during a visit by Chinese Premier Li Keqiang, coincided with a deal to sell 70 smaller A320-family jets worth $7 billion at list prices.
+The tentative agreement, signed in Berlin during a visit by Chinese Premier Li Keqiang, coincided with a deal to sell 70 smaller A320-family jets worth $7 billion (4.35 billion pounds) at list prices.

 The world's second-largest planemaker after U.S. rival Boeing (BA.N) has been in talks for some time to try to expand its footprint in China as a way of supporting sales of its A330 jetliner to the world's fastest-growing aviation market.